- About the Program

 - $65 (U.S.) non-refundable application fee

-- One official transcript from all colleges attended (presented in a sealed official envelope)
+- Official transcripts from all colleges attended (regardless of number of credits earned; presented in a sealed official envelope)

 - Proof of current (U.S) valid RN license